 The Student Council endeavors to support the needs of the student body by providing the opportunity to apply for financial support when attending or presenting at professional events both domestically and abroad.
 Funds will be awarded to qualifying students upon submission of a satisfactory application to the Professional Development Funding (PDF) Committee.
 Once the professional development event has occurred, students who have been approved for funding will be instructed to submit a payment request and any required deliverable(s) for reimbursement up to the awarded amount.

-Learn more about Professional Development Funding
+Learn more and apply for Professional Development Funding

 Student clubs are eligible to receive funding from the Student Council on an ad hoc basis.
 Student clubs must complete the Funding Request form in order to request club funding from the Student Council.
 Only approved clubs will be considered for Student Council funding.

-Learn more about Club Funding
+Learn more and apply for Club Funding

 Community Initiatives Funding